TizianoArbizzani/powertester/README.md

 # powertester
-PowerTester Based on Two INA219 and an LCD Display
+PowerTester Based on Two INA219 and an TFT Display